AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/13/page02.md

        ![](../images/U5lab013-image17.png)

+1. Double Click on the **Train Model** box to select it

+    - On the right-hand side, click the “Parameters” pane (or click “Launch column selector”)
+    - In the popup, select the column: starter (This tells the model to predict whether each player is a starter or not)
+    - Click **Save**.

 1. Switch to the **Component** tab and search for **Score Model**.
 Then drag the component into your canvas as shown in the below image.
 Then Connect as mentioned below:

     - Trained model → Score Model